Kalanza/string-analyzer/README.md

-# String Analyzer API
 # String Analyzer (minimal)

 A small FastAPI service that analyzes strings and exposes a simple HTTP API.

-This repository has been cleaned to remove legacy deployment/Heroku files and keep a minimal project layout.

 Quick start (Windows PowerShell):